 - meeting Australia's health and character requirements.

-The main applicant must also pass DIBP’s visa points test – the current minimum pass mark is 60.
+The main applicant must also pass DIBP’s visa points test – the current minimum pass mark is 65 points (increased from 60 points on 1st July 2018).
 For those without state or territory sponsorship though, whether one receives an invitation to lodge a skilled visa application is determined by the total points scored on this point test.
 Therefore applicants need to achieve as many points as possible.
 Points are awarded according to a number of criteria such as length of work experience, qualifications held and performance on the English test.

 We at Immigration2oz can advise you on your visa eligibility and represent you through the multi-stage application process involved.
 We invite you to complete the free visa eligibility questionnaire and a Registered Migration Agent will assess your information and email a skilled migration assessment to you which includes an outline of your visa points score.
 You are also welcome to contact us directly for further information.Free Skilled Visa Evaluation